Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

 You might want to register for the `SceneEventType.LoadEventCompleted` scene event type to know, from a client perspective, that the server and all other clients have finished loading a scene.
 Thisn'tification lets you know when you can start performing other netcode related actions on the newly loaded and spawned `NetworkObject`s.

 #### Scene Event Progress Status
-As we discussed in the earlier code example, it is important to check the status returned by `NetworkSceneManager.Load` to make sure your scene loading event has started.
+As we discussed in the earlier code example, it's important to check the status returned by `NetworkSceneManager.Load` to make sure your scene loading event has started.
 The following is a list of all [SceneEventProgressStatus](../../api/Unity.Netcode.SceneEventProgressStatus.md) `enum` values with some additional helpful information:
 - Started
   - The scene event has started (success)
 - SceneNotLoaded